IL2HorusTeam/il2fb-ds-config/README.rst

    :Example: ``nearMaxLagTime=2``

 farMaxLagTime
-   Max allowed delay between network packets.
-If delay exceeds specified value, then server considers a user to be a cheater.
+   Defines the maximum delay (in seconds) between packets received from a given client.
+A time greater than this is considered a warp.

    :Type: ``float``
    :Min: value of ``nearMaxLagTime``